opinion

 • Setting up an EU-based bank account.
 This is required for deposits.
 EU acquirers won’t wire to a U.S. bank or outside their jurisdiction.
 You need to register for value-added tax.
 Your EU bank will expect proof of tax registration within your selected country.

 • Secure a local address.
-If you’re moving to the country, your residence can be the official address if you don’t plan to open a physical office.
-If you’re not personally moving, you’ll still need a valid office address and a lease agreement to present during the onboarding process.
+If you’re physically moving to the country, your residence can be the official address if you don’t plan to open a physical office.
+If you’re not personally moving, you’ll still need a valid local office address and a lease agreement to present during the onboarding process.

 • Designate a local director.
 Someone with signing authority is required.
 It’s a bonus if you also have in-country staff.
+You will need to provide passport and utility bill documentation for directors and UBOs.
 The ultimate beneficial owner (UBO) can reside outside the country.
-You will need to provide passport and utility bill documentation for directors and UBOs.

-Lastly, be aware that card brand compliance rules will travel with you.
+Lastly, be aware that card brand compliance rules travel with you.
 Card brand rules around content moderation and age verification apply globally.
 Moving offshore won’t exempt you from U.S.-style AV expectations.

 Don’t Forget the Tax Man